warpcode/nanorc/README.md

 to `~/.nanorc`.
 If you're terminal text color isn't black, you'll need to specify it when installing, e.g. `make TEXT=white` or `make TEXT=green` etc.

+After installation, use `nano examples/*` to test if everything is working properly.
+If some or all of the files fail to highlight properly, see the "Compatibility" section below.

 Theming System
 --------------